Can Interpretation Predict Behavior on Unseen Data?: Interpretability Predicts Behavior

-Interpretability researchers commonly test proposed explanatory mechanisms by intervening on those specific mechanisms.
-We call this approach into question by demonstrating that a model can be \textit{robust to an ablation on ID data but not OOD data}.
-Uniform attention ablation has substantial effects on OOD accuracy (Figure~\ref{fig:scatter_plot_multilayers}), but leaves ID validation accuracy nearly unchanged, reduced by only 0.5\% on average (Appendix \ref{apx:head-ablation}); moreover, effects of ablation on ID and OOD accuracy are only weakly correlated ($\rho = 0.24$, $p<0.01$).
-These results suggest that a model might be able to compensate for the loss of a mechanism on most data, while still heavily relying on the mechanism when judging OOD edge cases.
-Although the model may be applying the same rule ID and OOD at the output, the distribution shift reveals brittle elements of its implementation.

-We posit that models could contain many redundant backup circuits that compensate for ablation ID, but become unreliable under distribution shift.
+Interpretability research commonly tests proposed explanatory mechanisms by intervening on those mechanisms.
+We call this approach into question by demonstrating that a model can \textit{respond to an ablation differently on OOD and ID data}.
+Uniform attention ablation has substantial effects on OOD accuracy (Fig.~\ref{fig:scatter_plot_multilayers}), but leaves ID validation accuracy nearly unchanged, reduced by only 0.5\% on average (Appx. \ref{apx:head-ablation}); moreover, effects of ablation on ID and OOD accuracy are only weakly correlated ($\rho = 0.24$, $p<0.01$).
+These results suggest that a model might be able to compensate for the loss of a mechanism on ID data, while still heavily relying on the mechanism on OOD edge cases.
+Although a model may be applying the same rule ID and OOD at the output, the distribution shift reveals brittle elements of its implementation.
+We posit models could contain many redundant backup circuits that compensate for ablation ID, but become unreliable under distribution shift.
 Without redundancy, model judgments become more sensitive to ablations on the remaining circuits.

-Based on these findings, we propose that a negative result from an ID causal intervention provides weak evidence against our proposed mechanisms.
+These results suggest that a negative ablation result is weak evidence against a proposed mechanism.
+Our findings mirror recent cases where current interpretability techniques failed to generalize on novel domains.
+Not only are SAE dictionary features highly data-dependent \citep{Paulo2025SparseAT}, but steering research shows features that are causal on one distribution may not be causal on new data \citep{kissane_saes_2024,kantamneni2025sparseautoencodersusefulcase,smith_negative_2025}.
+These concerns have spurred new interest in robust interpretability \citep{AlvarezMelis2018OnTR}.